-Brandon Dalo is an American composer for film, television, video games, and commercials.
-After touring in bands during his teenage years, Brandon found success in scoring films with the acclaimed documentary series “Small Town Monsters” of which he has scored five films.
+Brandon Dalo is an American composer for film and television.
+After touring in bands and producing during his early years, Brandon found success in scoring films with the acclaimed documentary series “Small Town Monsters” of which he has scored seven films.
 His score for the “Boggy Creek Monster” documentary, in this series, earned him honors for “Best Film Score” from the Hollywood International Independent Documentary Awards.
-The most recent documentary, “The Mothman of Point Pleasant,” hit #1 on Amazon in the Documentary category, and resided in the top 10 in the Horror and Overall categories for three weeks.
+Multiple films from this series have reached the top ten bestseller lists on Amazon, including the most recent, “The Bray Road Beast”, which hit #1 in both the Documentary and Horror categories.

 Recent credits can be found here.

 “Brandon exceeded my expectations and I can think of no other that is as passionate about his craft to match the standard of his expertise with such drive.
 He is truly an outstanding individual who is both extremely loyal and polite in regards to the specific needs of each project and client - to which he continues to go above and beyond in his delivery.”

 — Sam Shearon (Graphic designer and Artist for clients such as Stan Lee, Rob Zombie, John Carpenter, Iron Maiden, KISS, The X-Files etc.)

 “Brandon’s work on the [Boggy Creek Monster] score was not only timely and professional, but the resulting music perfectly suits the various moods and pacing of the narrative to make it an excellent - and award winning - film.”